10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 The tower of Église Notre-Dame de l’Assomption

-Although Moustiers-Sainte-Marie isn’t as ancient as its neighboring towns, this village won’t leave you empty-handed when discovering heritage sites.
-We can even consider the whole place a heritage!
+Although Moustiers-Sainte-Marie isn’t as ancient as its neighboring towns, this village won’t leave you empty-handed when it comes to discovering heritage sites.

-The most notable historical monument in Moustiers-Sainte-Marie is Église Notre-Dame de l’Assomption.
-It is a 12th-century church located in the heart of the village.
+Actaully, the entire place could even be considered a heritage site!
+The most notable historical monument in Moustiers-Sainte-Marie is Église Notre-Dame de l’Assomption, a 12th-century church located in the heart of the village.
 If you’re facing the mountains, you can find the church on the left bank of the river.

 Moustiers Sainte Marie France - Close up shot of Église Notre-Dame de l'Assomption's tower